paqtcom/graphite-design-system/packages/core/README.md

 <gr-button variant="primary">Send</gr-button>
 ```

+Note: All components are part of your bundle, but only lazy-loaded by the browser when needed.
+This can introduce some Cumulative Layout Shift (CLS).
+Alternately, [cherry-pick components](#cherry-pick-components) for optimal bundle size, and to reduce Cumulative Layout Shift (CLS).
+Or if you want to use some other bundler than webpack (because of [this issue](https://github.com/ionic-team/stencil/issues/2827)).

-An example of this setup: https://codesandbox.io/s/graphiteds-angular-example-e4gju
+A working example of this setup: https://codesandbox.io/s/graphiteds-angular-example-e4gju

 ### Usage with Livewire